 Native Mobile App VS Hybrid Mobile App

 A native mobile app is an application for your smartphone developed specifically for a particular mobile operating system.
 Like Swift or Objective-C for iOS and Java for Android.
 Because the app has been developed within a developed ecosystem which has been followed by the user experience and technical guidelines of the OS (for example swipes, app defined gestures, centrally aligned header on iOS, left aligned header on Android, etc.), not only does it have the advantage of more efficient performance but it also “feels right”.
-Feeling right means that the interactions that happens within the app has a look and feel that is consistent with many of the other native mobile apps that are present on the device.
-The end user is therefore more likely to adapt to navigating and using the app faster.
+Feeling right means that the interactions that happen within the app has a look and feel that is consistent with many of the other native mobile apps that are present on the device.
+The end-user is therefore more likely to adapt to navigating and using the app faster.

-Finally, native applications have major benefit of being able to access with ease and use capabilities built in the device.
+Finally, native applications have the major benefit of being able to access with ease and use capabilities built into the device.
 For example, address book, GPS, camera, etc. When a user takes pictures, makes a call, sends text messages using the built-in apps in the device, sets reminders, or uses the music app that came installed in the app, they are using the native mobile apps.
 Basically, native apps are just that, they are native to the operating system and thus built as per those guidelines.

 Opting for the Right One:

 Normally, when a company decides to go ahead and build a mobile app, they have identified a business opportunity that has not yet been fully utilized or playing catch up with their competitors.
 Whatever may be the reason, the company executives would want the application to be built out and released for use ASAP.
-However, as many people already know, ASAP may often end up having quite a few compromises that may be need to be made and also making immediate decisions.
-Both native and hybrid approaches can get job done but there are some considerations that should be understood before deciding.
+However, as many people already know, ASAP may often end up having quite a few compromises that may need to be made and also making immediate decisions.
+Both native and hybrid approaches can get the job done but there are some considerations that should be understood before deciding.

-If the time at hand before going for launch is shorter than six months, then hybrid could be preferred alternative.
+If the time at hand before going for launch is shorter than six months, then hybrid could be the preferred alternative.
 As the app can be built in a single source code, released across platforms, and the development effort and time is considerably less when compared to that of the native applications.